Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Discussion and open challenges

-This paper has presented an overview of the concepts, methods and applications of MOHPO - as well as related concepts - and provide a guide to the ML practitioner delving into this particular topic.
-It is evident there is merit to formulating ML problems in a multi-objective manner, as many application examples support.
-Single-objective ML tasks, tuned to a pure prediction performance metric, are no longer in keeping with the state-of-the-art for many ML applications, as models have to meet certain standards with respect to secondary goals.
-While this presents new challenges to the ML expert with regard to optimization and algorithm selection, proper methods can provide the user with a suite of Pareto optimal trade-offs to choose a suitable model.
-As the topic of MOHPO and multi-objective pipeline creation and model selection is not fully established, the available software (not for MOO, but specifically MOHPO) is limited, but good implementations exist for several standard methods.
-Finally, we want to emphasize the lack of proper and extensive benchmarks for the field of MOHPO, which could shed some further light on strengths and weaknesses of different methods on a variety of MOHPO tasks.
-The discrepancy in widespread vs. sparse use of MOHPO depending on the application at hand may also appear striking.
-ROC analysis and multi-objective feature selection are established and well researched areas; the body of literature for MOHPO including efficiency objectives has grown rapidly in the past few years with the ascent of deep learning and HW-NAS.
-With the recent trends to integrate FAT-ML related standards into the ML process, MOHPO with applications to interpretability and fairness is currently becoming increasingly relevant, but few works have been published that deal with these objectives.
-Integrating user preferences in a meaningful way either \emph{a priori} or during the optimization process (see Section~\ref{sssec:user_preferences}) remains a challenge that could help efficiency and transparency of MOHPO.
-It should be noted that MOHPO - compared to single-objective HPO - already improves in terms of transparency, simply by not having to reduce to a single metric and the result being a collection of trade-offs and not only a single HP configuration.
-Another challenge is MOHPO beyond supervised learning: We have focused in this work on supervised learning, but unsupervised methods like anomaly detection or clustering also depend heavily on HPs.
-As in single-objective HPO~\citep{bischl2021hyperparameter}, the difficulty of performance evaluation and lack of standardized metrics complicate the application of the presented methods.
-Aside from "typical" performance measures, other objectives like e.g., efficiency can still be concretely evaluated and may be included in (MO)HPO of unsupervised methods.
+Another point for future work we would like to emphasize is the lack of proper and extensive benchmarks for the field of MOHPO, which could shed some further light on strengths and weaknesses of different methods on a variety of MOHPO tasks.
+Along the same lines, we encourage researchers to be transparent and exhaustive in the set-up and presentation of their experiments and benchmarks when it comes to introducing new methods; several works omit interesting baselines and do not detail the exact configuration of utilized algorithms among others.
+This is further complicated by the fact that proper evaluation of MOHPO methods is still very much an open topic for future research.
+Finally, the discrepancy in widespread vs. sparse use of MOHPO depending on the application at hand may also appear striking (see e.g., Section~\ref{ssec:mohpo_in_industry}).
+While ROC analysis and (multi-objective) feature selection are established and well researched areas; the body of literature for MOHPO including efficiency objectives has grown rapidly only in the past few years with the ascent of deep learning and HW-NAS.
+With the recent trends to integrate FAT-ML related standards into the ML process, MOHPO with applications to interpretability and fairness is currently becoming increasingly relevant, but few works have been published that deal with these objectives as the community still struggles to establish metrics to quantify these important properties of ML models.
+In regards to these objectives, it should be noted that MOHPO - compared to single-objective HPO - already improves in terms of transparency, simply by not having to reduce to a single metric and the result being a collection of trade-offs and not only a single hyperparameter configuration.
+While there is plenty of research to be done in exploration of appropriate metrics for topics like interpretability or fairness, this is not necessarily an open topic for methodological MOHPO research\footnote{Other topics we have omitted here present further desirable model attributes, but currently no appropriate ways to translate these attributes into metrics exist.
+An example would be the amount of labeled data needed, which is an important concept in semi-supervised learning.}.

 \begin{acks} This work was supported by the Bavarian Ministry of Economic Affairs, Regional Development and Energy through the Center for Analytics – Data – Applications (ADA-Center) within the framework of BAYERN DIGITAL II (20-3410-2-9-8) as well as the German Federal Ministry of Education and Research (BMBF) under Grant No. 01IS18036A. \end{acks}